HomeHealth ConditionsCancerDoes hair dye really cause cancer?

 What is the next step?

 The Nurses’ Health Study offers some reassurance that there is only a limited association between the personal use of permanent hair dyes and increased cancer risk.
 However, the relationship between dye use and cancer risk and mortality requires further exploration due to the mixed results seen in this study.
-Dr Zhang added, “Current evidence regarding the carcinogenic potential of personal use of permanent hair dyes are not conclusive and further investigations are needed.”
+Dr Zhang added, “Current evidence regarding the carcinogenic potential of personal use of permanent hair dyes are not conclusive, and further investigations are needed.”

 The American Chemical Society does not recommend any specific medical advice for current or former hair dye users.
-Dr Zhang suggests carefully following instructions to limit potential risk, such as “using gloves, keeping track of time, and rinsing the scalp thoroughly with water after use.”
+Dr Zhang suggests carefully following instructions to limit potential risks, such as “using gloves, keeping track of time, and rinsing the scalp thoroughly with water after use.”

 References: